 Patrick Pursley Acquitted after 25 Years Based on Precedent-Setting New Ballistics Evidence

-The firm team representing the plaintiffs includes Associates Thomas E. Quinn and Charlies W. Carlin and Partner Randall E. Mehrberg.
+The firm team representing the plaintiffs includes Associates Thomas E. Quinn and Charles W. Carlin and Partner Randy E. Mehrberg.

 A Jenner & Block team secured a significant victory on behalf of pro bono client Patrick Pursley.
 On January 16, 2019, Mr. Pursley was found not guilty of the 1993 first-degree murder of Andy Ascher in a retrial before Illinois Circuit Judge Joseph McGraw.